ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Editing spikes](./images/tutPlatformer_08.png)

 Save your asset.
-If you look into other graphics assets, you will see that they all have a rectangular shape that fills the whole image.
+If you look into other textures, you will see that they all have a rectangular shape that fills the whole image.
 That fits for all other images so we will leave them as is.

 ## Creating a Robot Character and Ground